dcoeurjo/LowDiscBlueNoise/README.md

 **Super fast Low discrepancy and Blue noise 2D sampler.**

-Single C++ header without any dependency to generate 2D point sets which have both [low discrepancy](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) and Blue-Noise properties.
+Single C++ header with no dependencies to generate 2D point sets which have both [low discrepancy](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) and Blue-Noise properties.
 This code is a c++ refactoring of the implementation given by the following paper ([Project page](https://projet.liris.cnrs.fr/ldbn/)):

     Low-Discrepancy Blue Noise Sampling.